Headhunters (film): Plot

-Roger Brown (Aksel Hennie), Norway's most successful headhunter, supports his lavish lifestyle by stealing paintings from his clients; his partner, Ove (Eivind Sander), works at a surveillance company and deactivates security at the victims' homes, allowing Roger to swap the art for a counterfeit.
-Asked to dinner by his mistress, Lotte (Julie Ølgaard), Roger declines and ends their relationship.
-Roger's wife and art gallery owner, Diana (Synnøve Macody Lund), introduces him to Clas Greve (Nikolaj Coster-Waldau), a former executive for GPS tech company HOTE.
-Roger, currently seeking to recruit the next CEO of rival firm Pathfinder, recognizes Clas may be a suitable candidate.
-Diana reveals that Clas has asked her to authenticate a lost Rubens painting he inherited that is believed to be worth millions.
+Roger Brown, Norway's most successful headhunter, supports his lavish lifestyle by stealing paintings with his partner, Ove.
+Roger has a mistress named Lotte, but eventually breaks up with her.

+Roger's wife and art gallery owner, Diana, introduces him to Clas Greve, a former executive for GPS tech company HOTE.
+Roger, in the process of recruiting the CEO of HOTE's rival Pathfinder, considers Clas a suitable candidate.

-Roger convinces Clas to meet with him over lunch to discuss the job, and soon learns Clas used to be a member of TRACK, a special forces unit that specialized in tracking people and winner of the European Military pentathlon.
-He also learns that Clas helped HOTE develop a nanotechnology GPS tracking gel that is difficult to remove.
-Despite his misgivings, Roger meets with Ove to work out details on stealing the painting.
-Roger manages to steal it from Clas' home, but he discovers Diana's cellphone beside Clas' bed, implying the two of them are having an affair due to Roger's refusal to have children with Diana.
-In retaliation, after a seemingly successful meeting with Pathfinder executives, an upset Roger flippantly informs Clas that the company may be looking for someone else to fill the position.
+Clas owns a lost Rubens painting believed to be worth millions.
+He is also a former member of TRACK, a special forces unit specialized in tracking people, and helped HOTE develop a nanotechnology GPS tracking gel.
+Roger swaps the Rubens painting with the counterfeit, but discovers Diana's cell phone beside Clas' bed, implying an affair.
+In retaliation, after a seemingly successful interview with Pathfinder executives, Roger informs Clas that the company is looking for someone else.

-The next morning, Roger finds Ove in his (Roger's) car, apparently dead from a poison syringe embedded in the car seat; just as Roger dumps Ove in a lake, Ove recovers, as he did not get a full dose of the poison.
-Driving Ove to his cabin, Roger puts him in bed and ignores his demands for medical attention, as he does not want the police involved.
-Ove pulls a gun in response, causing a shoot-out where Roger accidentally kills Ove.
-Finding Clas has followed him to Ove's cabin, Roger narrowly escapes after a scuffle.
-After realising Clas may have used HOTE's GPS gel technology on him, Roger switches his car for Ove's and throws his clothes in a lake, changing into Ove's spare uniform and fleeing to a farm where Ove used to stay.
-Nevertheless, Clas tails Roger to the farm with his dog and murders the farmer, but Roger evades them.
-Trying to escape on a tractor, Roger is attacked by Clas' dog, which he kills by impaling it on the tractor's forks.
-Roger, believing Clas is still chasing him, drives erratically and falls from the tractor, only to find his pursuer is a stranger wanting to help.
+The next morning, Roger finds Ove in his car, apparently dead from a poison syringe.
+Just as Roger tries to dumps the body in a lake, Ove recovers, having not got a full dose of the poison.
+Roger drives Ove to his cabin and ignores his demands for medical attention, not wanting the police involved.
+Ove pulls out a gun, causing a shoot-out in which Roger accidentally kills him.
+Clas has followed him to Ove's cabin, but Roger escapes after a scuffle.

+Surmising Clas may have installed a tracker on him, Roger steals Ove's car and spare uniform, then flees to a Ove's old farm.
+Clas arrives at the farm with his dog and murders the farmer.
+Roger evades them and kills Clas' dog when it attacks him.
+Driving away in a tractor, Roger sees a pursuing vehicle.
+In a panic, he falls from the tractor, only to find that his pursuer is a stranger wanting to help.